-Published on Tuesday, March 29, 2022
+Published on Tuesday, March 28, 2023

 When deciphering the best revenue operations team structure for you, it’s important to consider the specifics of your company.
-Depending on the current structure of your organization, revenue operations will incorporate any department or role that impacts the current revenue lifecycle.
+Depending on the current structure of your organization, revenue operations will incorporate any department or role that affects the current revenue lifecycle.
 Therefore, your RevOps team might look different than that of a larger organization or a different industry.

 There’s no specific revenue operations team structure you must follow, so long as each department in your current customer lifecycle is included.
 To ensure your RevOps team includes key players in your revenue-generating process, consider these three steps.

 Step 1: Establish the Needs of Your Company

-2: Research What a Typical RevOps Team Structure Looks Like
+Step 2: Research What a Typical RevOps Team Structure Looks Like

-However, if a company is looking to significantly scale its operations, there may come a time when a distinct RevOps team will need to be constructed and operate as their own entity.
+However, if a company is looking to significantly scale its operations, there may come a time when a distinct RevOps team will need to be constructed and operate as its own entity.
 Such a team would operate side-by-side to conduct revenue operations and maintain interdepartmental communication to collect crucial revenue data.

 As a starting point, a basic revenue operations team structure looks like this:

-- Sales Operations: Oversee various functions including sales forecasting, sales process management, and opportunity management at the start of the customer lifecycle.
+- Sales operations: Oversee various functions including sales forecasting, sales process management, and opportunity management at the start of the customer lifecycle.

-- Finance Operations: Maintain multiple financial functions of a RevOps team, like financial analysis and budget analysis, while sales are in the pipeline.
+- Finance operations: Maintain multiple financial functions of a RevOps team – like financial analysis and budget analysis – while sales are in the pipeline.

 - Implementation: Manage a variety of external roles, such as order management, new customer onboarding, and customer success, as well as internal professional development.

-- Revenue Reporting and Analysis: Monitor the state of sales as they move through the customer lifecycle via business analysis, data science, or database development.
+- Revenue reporting and analysis: Monitor the state of sales as they move through the customer lifecycle via business analysis, data science, or database development.

 Remember, your revenue operations team structure can shift as your company continues to expand.
-Likewise, when structuring your RevOps team, there may be a bit of trial and error as you learn what organization works best for your operation.
+Likewise, when structuring your RevOps team, there may be a bit of trial and error as you learn what structure works best for your operation.